28 October 1957

 18 April 1984

-Eamonn surprised the popular entertainer and female impersonator on stage at London’s Prince of Wales Theatre during a curtain call of Hello Dolly!
+Eamonn surprised the popular entertainer and female impersonator on stage at London’s Prince of Wales Theatre during a curtain call of the musical, Hello, Dolly!

-A host of top names from show business pay tribute to Danny, including Barbara Windsor, Donald Sinden, Frankie Vaughan and Anna Neagle.
+A host of top names from show business pay tribute - including actors Barbara Windsor, Donald Sinden and Anna Neagle, and singer Frankie Vaughan.

 5 December 1984

-Among the guests paying tribute are comedians Jimmy Edwards, Nat Jackley and Charlie Drake.
+Among the guests paying tributeto Tessie - who was on stage by the age of six - are comedians Jimmy Edwards, Nat Jackley and Charlie Drake.

 |Bill WARD OBE